When you think of upgrading insulation, attic space is the first thing that comes to mind. Here are three key reasons…

 Upgrading HVAC Equipment

 If your heating and cooling system is more than 10 years old your contractor may recommend replacing it with a new, more efficient model.
 According to ENERGY STAR, when installed correctly high-efficiency heating and cooling units can save the homeowner up to 10% on annual utility bills.
-In addition, installing and properly using a programmable thermostat can save the homeowner up to $180 per year on heating and cooling costs.
+In addition, installing and properly using a programmable thermostat can save the homeowner up to $180 per year on heating and cooling costs, find out this here.

 Energy upgrades are a great way to save money on your energy bills and make your home or business more comfortable.
 While the investment saves money over the long term, the initial investment can cause people to hold off on performing these upgrades.